sfeir-open-source/sfeir-school-github-action-dev/docs/markdown/10-syntax/01-outputs.md

   image: 'Dockerfile'
 ```

-To define an output value, you need to print the `set-output` command
+To define an output value, you need to print the `set-output` command.

 **main.sh**